hroussille/Ethernaut-solutions/21. Shop/README.md

 }
 ```

 But it doesn't work either as there is not enough gas...
 Solidity's bytecode contains many unnecessary OPCODES that just eat away the little bit of gas we were given.
+Plus it may read from storage depending on the mutability modifier you put on `targetContract` setting it to `immutable` or `constant` has the same result : revert..

-So I went for an assembly version :
+So I went for an assembly version to have more control on the OPCODES and ensure no storage access for a lesser overall gas cost :

 ```solidity
 contract Attacker {